 Of this, 107,838 are enrolled in our higher education institutions.
 In 2014, Malaysia recorded a 16.5 percent growth in international student enrolment.
 This increase, according to Unesco, is higher compared to countries such as Australia and the United Kingdom.

 Indeed, numbers per se do not mean we are world class.
 There is much, much more to it.

 So, why has Malaysia become a preferred education destination?

 In a Unesco report titled “Higher Education in Asia: Expanding Out, Expanding Up” published in 2014, the five prominent factors influencing international students’ choices to select Malaysia were:

-- “Malaysia provides a friendly environment for Muslim students, where values and practices are understood, widely-shared and respected.”
+- Cultural comfort - “Malaysia provides a friendly environment for Muslim students, where values and practices are understood, widely-shared and respected.”

 International students know that they can get quality education in Malaysia, and many nations send their best students here, fully-sponsored by their respective governments, in recognition of this.